yani-iben/Hotel-Customer-Satisfaction/README.md

           orderTime LIKE '% 11:%', "Y", "N") = "Y" AS MorningOrder FROM Orders
 ORDER BY MorningOrder, orderTime ASC;

+### Query 5 - Supplier on Delivery Delay
+Once the driver picks up the supplies described in the previous query, the driver must then deliver them to the Wilted Lotus.

+Output
+The output above shows that the supplier with supID 50001, who supplies soap, takes an additional day to deliver the supplies relative to the three other suppliers who deliver the supplies within one day.
+Wilted Lotus should seek additional data which could explain the reason for the extended delay time.

+- **SQL Code**:

+SELECT o.supID,
+       o.pickupTime,
+       o.delivTime,
+       DATEDIFF(o.delivTime, o.pickupTime) AS DriverDelay,
+       s.item
+FROM Orders o, Supplier s
+WHERE o.supID = s.supID
+ORDER BY DriverDelay DESC;

 **Outcomes:**
   - Enabled identification of trends contributing to unclean rooms, such as staffing shortages or supply mismanagement.